Estradiol - Supplementation, Perimenopause, Safety, and Beyond - A Total Review

 Basically, the body performs selective chemo and radiation.

-It explores the level of oxidation that kills the pre-cancerous cell.
+It explodes the level of oxidation that kills the pre-cancerous cell.

 That's why you generally can't take anti-oxidants when going through chemo and radiation.